DSACMS/repo-scaffolder/tier2/{{cookiecutter.project_slug}}/README.md

 See [pra.digital.gov](https://pra.digital.gov/) for what counts as a collection and how the review works, and talk to your agency's PRA contact early, since clearance takes time to obtain.

-### Plain Language

-Public-facing content in this project follows the [Federal Plain Language Guidelines](https://www.plainlanguage.gov/guidelines/), as required by the [Plain Writing Act of 2010](https://www.plainlanguage.gov/law/).
-The test is whether a reader can find what they need, understand it the first time they read it, and use it.

-This applies to documentation as much as to interface text.
-A README is often the first thing a member of the public reads about a government project.

 ### Accessibility

 This project follows [Section 508 of the Rehabilitation Act](https://www.section508.gov/), which